 your initial deposit *subject to change and depends on individual circumstances.

-Chaarat Gold is an exploration and development company operating in the Kyrgyz Republic with a large, high grade resource which is capable of generating low cost gold production - the Chaarat Gold Project.
-The Company's key objective is to become a low cost gold producer targeting annual production of 200,000 ounces from the...Read more
+Chaarat Gold (AIM:CGH) is an exploration and development company operating in the Kyrgyz Republic with a large, high grade resource – the Chaarat Gold Project.
+The Company’s key objective is to become a low cost gold producer targeting annual production in excess of 200,000 ounces from the development of the Chaarat Gold Project....Read more

 Chaarat Gold chief Golan welcomes ‘balanced’ Kyrgyz gold taxJanuary 17 2013, 2:23pm

 Chaarat Gold (LON:CGH) says the tax changes in the Kyrgyz Republic have ‘simplified and clarified’ the operational environment for mining in the country.

 The changes, along with the recently simplified process for land allocation and licensing, demonstrate that the Kyrgyz Republic is becoming one of the best mining addresses in the frontier markets, according to chief executive Dekel Golan.

 Speaking with Proactive Investors, Golan said: “It was [a positive outcome], definitely.